Overview

 Graduate Programs

 The department offers graduate programs leading to degrees of Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) with a major in Computer Science.
 The Doctor of Philosophy degree may also be earned with computer science as a co-major with some other discipline.
-Additionally, the department offers a minor for the students majoring in other disciplines.
-The department also offers a Master of Science (M.S.) in Artificial Intelligence.
+Additionally, the department offers a Master of Science (M.S.) in Artificial Intelligence.
 This program is for graduate-level students with strong quantitative backgrounds who are interested in learning AI and machine-learning techniques.
+The department also offers graduate minors in both Computer Science and Artificial Intelligence for students majoring in other disciplines.

 Established research areas include algorithms, artificial intelligence, computational complexity, computer architecture, bioinformatics, computational biology, computer networks, database systems, formal methods, information assurance, machine learning and neural networks, multimedia, operating systems, parallel and distributed computing, programming languages, robotics, and software engineering.
 There are also numerous opportunities for interdisciplinary research.